| Title: | Probabilistic Reconciliation via Conditioning |

 seed for reproducibility. |

-is a list containing n = n_upper + n_bottom elements.
+The parameter base_fc is a list containing n = n_upper + n_bottom elements.

 Each element is a list containing the estimated: